Troubleshooting Sensor issues

 - Check your hub is connected to your Internet Router.
 Is the Red light on?
 Is the green net light flashing every few seconds?

-3. Your Wireless Hub may be too far away from your sensors or the signal is being obstructed.
+- Your Wireless Hub may be too far away from your sensors or the signal is being obstructed.
 In this case, move your Wireless hub closer to your sensors.
 This may require a longer LAN cable.
 Distance isn't always the issue, your hubs may be close to the sensors but you may have a lot of barriers e.g. Steel Walls, Corner, Stairs etc. Your sensors need a clear line of sight to send their readings, interference can decrease the signal strength or stop the sensors from getting readings completely.
+Anything greater than -100dBm is good.
+If the signal strength is closer to -120dBm try moving the hub closer to the sensor.

 Q: I am getting intermittent temperature readings